sharduul/chalk/_posts/2019-10-9-how-to-make-passive-income.md

 Every month, I earn about $350 through graphic design projects.

-We are slowly ramping up with design gigs.
+We are slowly ramping up with the design gigs.
 We very recently started accepting design gigs after continuous requests from our existing clients.

 The main point to note here is, we also outsource some of the gigs to our trusted partners.
+So, we don't have to invest our time on it and create opportunities for other people.
 It's a win-win situation!

 ## Dropshipping